 I have watched 4 episodes (1 hour long) but have no regrets, I have seen Namgoong Min’s face, he looks dashing in the suits he wears but this is where I’m going to stop.

 There’s no point in continuing to watch this drama because I know that nothing major or slightly entertaining will happen, its just like every other rom-com kdrama I have seen before.
 Between my day job, the blog as well as my social life, I have to be picky with kdramas I watch and recap or review.

 There will be a dedicated kdrama club for this drama.
 I guess if you have time on your hands and you’re a huge fan of any of the lead actors you’ll stick around.
-Not that you’re wrong with your choice but its your taste, if you decide to continue watching the drama, then I hope you enjoy it~
+Not that you’re wrong with your choice its your taste after all, if you decide to continue watching the drama, then I hope you enjoy it~

 This is my review of the four episodes I watched, I know this might not be enough to tell whether the drama is worth the ride or not, but I don’t think that I’ll be missing too much if I didn’t tune in.